TrevorJamesLeslie/budget_planner_PP3/README.md

    ![Budget Summary](readme_documents/screenshots/budget_summary.png)
    - The summary will display the total income, total expenses, and balance for the selected month.

-7. **Editing a Budget**
+7. **Add data to the Budget**
-   - To edit an existing budget, select option 3 from the main menu.
+   - To add datda to an existing budget, select option 3 from the main menu.
-   - Choose the month you want to edit.
+   - Choose the month you want to work with.
    ![Edit Budget](readme_documents/screenshots/edit_budget.png)
-   - You can then add or modify income and expenses for that month.
+   - You can then add income and expenses for that month.

 8. **Deleting an Entry**
    - To delete an entry, select option 4 from the main menu.